|UCAS code||See course combinations||Duration|

-There are close connections between these three subjects, so studying a combination of them makes a lot of sense.
-Psychology includes subjects as diverse as social interaction, learning, child development, schizophrenia and information processing.
-Philosophy is concerned with a wide range of questions including ethics, knowledge and the nature of mind.
-Linguistics is the study of language in all its aspects, including the structure of languages, meaning (semantics), how children learn language, pronunciation, and how people understand, mentally represent and generate language.
+Psychology, philosophy, and linguistics are closely interrelated disciplines, so studying a combination of them allows students to explore different aspects of each subject, resulting in a very varied and dynamic course.
+Psychology addresses such questions as: how do we perceive colours?
+How do children acquire language?
+What predisposes two people to get on with each other?
+What causes schizophrenia?
+Philosophy is concerned with a wide range of questions including ethics, knowledge, and the nature of mind.
+Linguistics is the study of language in all its aspects, including the structure of languages, meaning (semantics), pronunciation, and how people understand, mentally represent and generate language.

-Psychology at Oxford is essentially a scientific discipline, involving the rigorous formulation and testing of ideas.
-It works through experiments and systematic observation rather than introspection.
+Psychology at Oxford is a scientific discipline, involving the rigorous formulation and testing of ideas.
+It works through experiments and systematic observation rather than introspection, with data science and coding playing an important role in how we train students.
 The Oxford Experimental Psychology Department is widely regarded as one of the leading psychology departments in the UK.
-At present, there are particularly strong groups in the fields of human cognitive processes, neuroscience, language, developmental and social psychology.
+At present, there are particularly strong groups in the fields of human cognitive processes, neuroscience, language, and developmental and social psychology.

-The Oxford Philosophy Faculty is the largest philosophy department in the UK, and one of the largest in the world.
-Philosophy at Oxford has active interests in the philosophy of mind and the philosophy of science, and has very close links with those working in neuroscience and psychology.
+The Oxford Philosophy Faculty is one of the largest Philosophy departments in the world, and regularly tops international rankings.
+Philosophers at Oxford have active interests in the philosophy of language and of logic, philosophy of mind, and the philosophy of science, and maintain close links with those working in neuroscience and psychology.

 Work placements/international opportunities

-A wide choice of third-year research projects is available, including research projects based in other departments and outside the University.
+A wide choice of third-year and fourth-year research projects is available, including experimental, clinical or translational projects based in other departments and outside the University.

-- Terms 3–9: About six lectures, 1-2 tutorials and one practical class.
-You may also do independent research by carrying out your own research project, library dissertation or thesis.
+- Terms 4–9: about six lectures, one or two tutorials, and one practical class.
+You may also do independent research by carrying out your own research project, library dissertation, or thesis.

-After the second term, students can continue to follow a bipartite degree (Psychology and Philosophy, Psychology and Linguistics, or Philosophy and Linguistics) or, exceptionally and subject to their college’s approval, a tripartite degree (Psychology, Philosophy and Linguistics).
+After the third term, students can continue to follow a bipartite degree (Psychology and Philosophy, Psychology and Linguistics, or Philosophy and Linguistics) or, subject to their college’s approval, a tripartite degree (Psychology, Philosophy and Linguistics).

-Students choosing Philosophy take from three to five courses in Philosophy, from a wide range including Philosophy of mind and Philosophy of cognitive science.
-For details see www.philosophy.ox.ac.uk/undergraduate.
+Students choosing Philosophy take three to five courses in Philosophy from a wide range including Philosophy of mind and Philosophy of cognitive science.

 Students choosing Linguistics take from three to five courses in Linguistics.
-For further details, see the Paper A and Paper B options at www.ling-phil.ox.ac.uk/undergrads#fhs.
+For further details, see the Paper A and Paper B-F options.

 Students opting for a bipartite degree may take a single paper in the third subject.
 Students who are exceptionally permitted to take the tripartite degree must take at least two courses in each of the three subjects of Psychology, Philosophy and Linguistics.

-Students choosing Psychology take the equivalent of two written papers in Psychology in the second year based on the core courses (see Experimental Psychology).
+Final University examinations: eight papers; two practical portfolios (for Psychology); a research project or thesis may also be taken (depending upon the combination of courses).
+Students choosing Psychology take the equivalent of two written papers in Psychology in the second year based on the core subject areas (see Experimental Psychology).

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.